alexandernst/jstree-actions/README.md

 ![Screenshot](https://github.com/alexandernst/jstree-actions/raw/master/screenshot.png)

-There are 2 public methods that use can use to add and remove actions on each node or to all nodes at once.
+There are 2 public methods that you can use to add and remove actions on each node or to all nodes at once.

 `add_action (node_id, action)`